CloudEngineerMike/cloud-data-pipeline/README.md

 <a href="https://www.vecteezy.com/free-vector/blobfish">Blobfish Vectors by Vecteezy</a>

 ## The Problem
 Ever wanted to track analytics for all the resources in your Azure tenant?
 Say goodbye to guesswork and outdated inventory spreadsheets.
-Let Query Quest, query your entire tenant and provide detailed insights at your fingertips.
+Let Blob Questor, query your entire tenant and provide detailed insights at your fingertips.

 ## The Solution
-Query Quest is a service that provides an automated mechanism for querying all of Azure's data and pulling the JSON into a blob file. **Bonus**: Query Quest can now transport data between cloud platforms!
+Blob Questor is a service that provides an automated mechanism for querying all of Azure's data and pulling the JSON into a blob file. **Bonus**: Blob Questor can now transport data between cloud platforms!
 Keep all your data in one place has never been easier.

 ## Architecture